Dima-369/koala-upb-scraper.py/README.md

 * The script very likely only works with the German version of koaLA; it is untested the English site
 * It is preferable to run the script twice; sometimes it does not pick up on each subdirectory for some reason
-* Videos are usually not downloaded because they are stored differently in the koaLa platform
+* Videos are usually not downloaded because they are stored differently in the koaLA platform